-Regarding the burden of proof6 related to the exemption, as with the precedent regarding Article 3.1 and Article 3.3 of the SPS Agreement (EC-Hormones case (DS26)), first, the claimant is obligated to prove that the relevant international standards are appropriate and effective (EC-Sardines case (DS231)).
+Regarding the burden of proof related to the exemption, as with the precedent regarding Article 3.1 and Article 3.3 of the SPS Agreement (EC-Hormones case (DS26)), first, the claimant is obligated to prove that the relevant international standards are appropriate and effective (EC-Sardines case (DS231)).

-Ensuring transparency during the establishment of technical regulations (Article 2.5 to 2.12 and Article 10 of the TBT Agreement)
+iv.
+Ensuring transparency during the establishment of technical regulations (Article 2.5, Articles 2.9 to 2.12 and Article 10 of the TBT Agreement)